What to Do with a Mezuzah After Fire or Flood Damage?

 Fire and Smoke Damage

-Direct or indirect exposure to fire is almost always immediately devastating to a mezuzah scroll.
-Heat dries out the klaf (parchment), making it brittle and prone to cracking.
-When the klaf dries out unevenly, the ink sitting on its surface can flake, chip, or peel away — sometimes taking letters or parts of letters with it.
-The result is a scroll with broken or missing letters that renders it pasul.
+Direct or indirect exposure to fire can be devastating to a mezuzah scroll.
+Heat can dry out the klaf (parchment), making it brittle and prone to cracking.
+When the klaf dries out unevenly, the ink sitting on its surface may flake, chip, or peel away.
+The result may be a scroll with broken or missing letters that renders it pasul.

 Water and Flood Damage

 Water is equally destructive, though it works differently than fire.
 When a klaf becomes wet, the parchment softens and expands.
-As it dries, it contracts — and the ink, which does not move at the same rate as the parchment, can crack, run, or separate from the surface entirely.
-Letters that once met the strict requirements of halachic script may become misshapen, faded, or blurred beyond recognition.
+As it dries, it contracts — and the ink may crack, run, or separate from the surface.
+Letters that once met the strict requirements of halachic script may become misshapen, faded, or blurred.

 High humidity, even without direct flooding, poses a serious long-term threat.
-Moisture seeping into a mezuzah case over weeks or months can silently degrade the scroll, softening the klaf and causing the ink to run or fade.
-In homes near water or in flood-affected areas, this kind of invisible damage is extremely common.
+Moisture seeping into a mezuzah case over weeks or months can silently degrade the scroll.
+In homes near water or in flood-affected areas, this kind of hidden damage can be more common than people realize.

 Why External Appearance Is Not Enough

 This is perhaps the most important point we can make: do not assume your mezuzah is still kosher because it looks fine from the outside.
-The case may have protected the scroll from obvious damage while still allowing smoke, heat, or moisture to penetrate.
-The damage that invalidates a mezuzah is often microscopic — a hairline crack in a letter, ink that has lifted slightly from the parchment, a letter whose form has shifted just enough to make it unrecognizable.
-None of this is visible to the untrained eye, and none of it can be assessed without a proper examination by a qualified magiah.
+The case may have protected the scroll from obvious damage while still allowing heat, smoke, or moisture to penetrate.
+The kind of damage that can invalidate a mezuzah is often not visible to the untrained eye and cannot be assessed without a proper examination by a qualified magiah or sofer.

 What to Do Immediately After Disaster